 What makes a graphics tablets so unique, so special and so superior to a mouse?

-Well -- the first thing you will notice is the totally …
+Well -- the first thing you'll notice is the totally …

 We started our artistic endeavors (no matter what level we were) with crayons and moved to pencils and pens, markers and brushes.
 We have been using these tools with paper all our lives.